BobTheZombie/CodeX/README.md

 1. Choose a repository and base branch.
 2. Browse/select files to use as context.
+3. Log in to your OpenAI account, create an API key, and save it in the app so it can call OpenAI on your behalf.
-3. Enter a prompt describing the desired change and generate a proposal.
+4. Enter a prompt describing the desired change and generate a proposal.
-4. Review the proposed file contents and commit message.
+5. Review the proposed file contents and commit message.
-5. Apply the changes by creating a branch/commit and optionally a pull request.
+6. Apply the changes by creating a branch/commit and optionally a pull request.

 ## Notes